ZX80 character set: Printable characters

-Changes in the ZX81
+Changes in the 8K BASIC ROM (and the ZX81)

-The 8K BASIC ROM of the follow-up ZX81 model was also available as an upgrade for the ZX80, replacing its integer-only 4K BASIC ROM.
+The floating-point 8K BASIC ROM of the follow-up ZX81 model was also available as an upgrade for the ZX80, replacing its integer-only 4K BASIC ROM and effectively upgrading the ZX80 to a FAST mode only ZX81.
 It introduced the modified ZX81 character set which has mostly the same code points, e.g. for A-Z and 0-9, but the code points are different for the block graphics characters, the symbols ", -, +, *, /, =, >, <, and the BASIC keyword tokens (with many new added).
 There are also changes to the control characters and code point 1 is no longer an unprintable string terminator.

-In the later ZX Spectrum the entire character encoding was replaced with the ZX Spectrum character set, which is a derivative of ASCII and includes lower case letters and more.
+In the later ZX Spectrum the entire character encoding for its version of Sinclair BASIC was replaced with the ZX Spectrum character set, which is a derivative of ASCII and includes lower case letters and more.

 System font

 The ZX80 system font uses an 8×8 pixel-per-character grid where most glyphs fit in 7×6 pixels leaving one pixel horizontal space between them.
-This font was modified in the ZX81's ROM to slightly narrower 6×6 pixel glyphs with two pixels horizontal space between them, which improved the look of single inverted characters by showing inverted pixels on both sides.
-Some glyphs also received a different design in the ZX81 system font, noticeable on the *, the slashed and less rounded 0, and the less rounded $, C, G and J.
+This font was modified in the ZX81's ROM to slightly narrower 6×6 pixel glyphs with two pixels horizontal space between them, which improved the appearance of stand-alone inverted words and characters by showing inverted pixels on both sides, not just on the left side.
+Some glyphs also received a different design in the ZX81 system font, noticeable on the *, the slashed and no longer hexagonal number 0, and the less rounded $, C, G and J.